AveryJD/website-analytics-with-avery/static/posts/003_tanking_effectiveness_one.md

 For each team, I identified if they had a tanking period, which players were acquired with their lottery picks during that tanking period, and the results these players had with the team.
 For the purposes of this study, we'll only be looking at the top draft picks that teams acquire through tanking, and not the accompanying trades and moves that occur during a rebuild, as often the high draft picks are the franchise-defining pieces that teams are looking for when tanking.

 Note that the player's results are how the player performed during their time with that team.
 Sam Reinhart was just a solid top-line forward during his time with the Sabres, but became the elite player he is now after he was traded to the Panthers, so for the Sabres, he'll be labeled as a top-line player.
 The same goes for players who have more potential.
 Connor Bedard might be one of the best players in the league someday, but as of this point, the results he has performed with the Blackhawks are those of a top-line player, not necessarily elite (yet).
-Options for the player results are franchise, elite, top-line, middle-line, bottom-line, fringe, non-NHL player, and prospect (too early to tell).
+Options for the player results are elite, top-line, middle-line, bottom-line, fringe, non-NHL player, and prospect (too early to tell).

 Along with the player results, I'll also be looking at team results, mainly whether or not they reached the ultimate goal of winning a Cup.
 I'll classify whether or not the team tanked, whether or not the team won, and what the team's current status is as of the end of last season (to give context to the cases where some teams may not have won yet with their core built through tanking, but could do so in the near future).
 In part 2, after going over every NHL team, I'll also get into some of the numbers surrounding the effectiveness of tanking.
 With all that laid out, let's look at the first half of the league and see which teams had a successful tank, which teams saw it fail, and how non-tanking teams fared by comparison.